sanjanakancharla/wedding_planner_agent/README.md

 LangChain project that combines a **multi-agent destination wedding planner** with a **human-approved client email workflow**.

-The project follows the architecture taught in the LangChain foundation course instead of introducing a large production system.
 The coordinator delegates to three specialists:

 1. **Flight specialist** — connects to Kiwi's remote MCP server.
 2. **Venue specialist** — searches the web using Tavily.